DaSandoval/AT7-Search-CAD/README.md

-# AT7-Search-CAD  - PROJECT OF "FILE SEARCH"
+# AT7-Search-CAD  - PROJECT "FILE SEARCH - version BETA"
 This project consist in the file search ,  these might be file txt, pdf, ppt, etc. and multimedia mp4, avi, mov, etc and  has a database in SQLite.
 To execute the project your needed import the librarys  in the different classes, because  it does not import them automatically and need